ohmtech-io/uThingVOC/README.md

 ### Using JLink connected to the SWD port

-In this case, it's necesary to solder the correspondent signals to the SWD port on the board bottom (do not forget to connect the 3V3 power signal or JLink won't detect the target).
+In this case, it's necessary to solder the correspondent signals to the SWD port on the board bottom (do not forget to connect the 3V3 power signal or JLink won't detect the target).

 ```
 make flash
 ```

+*Note*: Different debug probes could be used (as the ones based on FT2232/OpenOcd or ST-Link).

 ### Using USB-DFU

 If the intention is to simply update the firmware, or just program a slightly modified version without the need for extensive debugging / testing, the MCU can be re-flashed via the USB port by using the on-board USB-DFU capability.

-The programming via USB requires two steps:
+The programming process via USB requires two steps:

 1. **Booting the dongle into USB-DFU mode**: